hackiftekhar/IQListKit/README.md

 ```

 #### Method 3: By creating a Hashable struct in each cell (Preferred)
-This method is preferrable because it will have the ability to use multiple parameters in model
+This method is preferable because it will have the ability to use multiple parameters in the model

 ```swift
 class UserCell: UITableViewCell, IQModelableCell {